dineyw23/dineyw23.github.io/About/about.md

 <img src="ImageDP.jpg" width="40%" align="right">

-Hello.
-I am Diney Wankhede.
-I am an Indian maker who is living in California.
-I am currently working towards my Masters Degree in Computer Science.
+Hi, I'm Diney Wankhede.
+I am a constant learner who is living in California.
+I'm currently working towards my Masters Degree in Computer Science.
 Alongside, I work as a Student Assistant at Distributed Learning Technologies at Chico State.
+I hope to share some of my work here.
 Okay, be patient!
 Diney is learning to develop a site for free using Jekyll.